itrocket-team/testnet_guides/celestia/README.md

 # <img src="https://avatars.githubusercontent.com/u/54859940?s=200&v=4" style="border-radius: 50%; vertical-align: middle;" width="35" height="35" /> Celestia Node Setup Guide
-> For Celestia Testnet — mocha-4
+> For Celestia Mainnet — celestia

 Celestia is a new modular blockchain technology that powers, scales and secures Web3 applications.
 In this guide we will share our installation commands of a Celestia Validator node with the help of <img src="https://itrocket.net//whiteLogoCrop.ico" style="border-radius: 50%; vertical-align: middle;" width="15" height="15" /> ITRocket Team  services.